Jonopoly/AnonyPy/README.md

     "dump_path": "Dump"
   }
 ```
-The sample is based on if you install the mock data.
-Replace the details with the credentials to access your database.
+Here is an example of credentials used to log in to a database.
+Replace the example credentials with your own to access the database.
 `dump_path` (_optional_) is where you would dump the database if needed.

 ### truncate
-if you wish to truncate any tables you would add them here.
+If you need to truncate any tables you would add them here.
-the sample below will add two tables to the list and each will be truncated one after the other.
+The sample below will add two tables to the list and each will be truncated one after the other.

 **sample**
 ```json